• Skip to primary navigation

 For poached pears you need to use ripe pears, but avoid using overripe ones as they can turn a bit too mushy after being poached in the apple juice.

-poached pear on a brown plate with a spoon.
+poached pear on a brown plate next to star anise and a spoon.

 🔪 Step by step instructions